 Imaginext - HAWKGIRL!

 When all the Superman Movie (2025) product started rolling out last month, the last thing I expected was an almost complete heroes set from Imaginext.
 The only thing that would surprise me more is a follow-up set with Metamorpho, Lex Luthor, Engineer, and Robot-4.
 Hawkgirl is the character I'm most looking forward to in the movie.
 I really dig her cinematic costume design and I'm a fan of Isabela Merced.
-While her character is seemingly omitted from the main McFarlane DC Multiverse movie assortment so far, she's received two scales of Spinmaster actions figures and this unexpected Fisher-Price Imaginext figure so far (She will also have an "Ultra Rare" Funko Pop released on July 11th).
+While her character is seemingly omitted from the main McFarlane DC Multiverse movie assortment so far, she's received two scales of Spinmaster action figures and this unexpected Fisher-Price Imaginext figure so far (She will also have an "Ultra Rare" Funko Pop released on July 11th).
 I would also love to see her in the new Spinmaster 3" scale that seemingly includes every character except Hawkgirl.
 Imaginext has always been amazingly inclusive with its character selection and they didn't disappoint with this multipack.
 It's an incredible toyline.
 Let's check out Hawkgirl below!

 Subscribe to: